Forum and Green Meadows roundabout survey

 Why were stop lights not installed?
 There are SO many drivers in this town who seem to have failed the "sharing" subject in kindergarden....Plus the cost to install and maintain stop lights has to be less than the MILLIONS of dollars that COMO spent building the round-a-bout.....
 Who's brother-in-law got the contract to do the construction?!?!?!

-grampajim1944 asked about 1 year ago
+grampajim1944 asked over 1 year ago

 Thank you for your question.
 The construction of the roundabout was ultimately approved for the following reasons: